pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

 You can find instructions on how to create a virtual environment `here <https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments>`_.

-.. note:: The package has been developed and tested for use in linux.
-Some subpackages could probably be used under other systems also,
+.. note:: The script has been developed and tested for use in a linux environment.
+It is possible that it may work in other systems also,
-          but *they have not been tested on them* and there is no guarantee that they would work.
+          but *it has not been tested on them* and there is no guarantee that it would work.

-.. note:: The modules compiled from Fortran are linux libraries ('*.so*' files): if you want to use them in another operating system you need to
+.. note:: The module compiled from Fortran is a linux library ('*.so*' file): if you want to use *ccpla* in another operating system,
-          recompile them using the *f2py* program and a Fortran compiler.
-The directories named *fortran* contain the Fortran source files, the compiled modules and the scripts used for the compilation (the name of which always start with 'f2py'), but the options used in the scripts to call *f2py* are specific for linux and the `gnu95 <https://gcc.gnu.org/fortran/>`_ fortran compiler.
+          you need to recompile it using the *f2py* program and a Fortran compiler.
+          The directory *pysica/plasmapro/discharge/fortran* of the *pysica* package contains the Fortran source files, the compiled module and the script used for the compilation (named 'f2py-fmodule'), but the options used in the script to call *f2py* are specific for linux and the `gnu95 <https://gcc.gnu.org/fortran/>`_ fortran compiler.

 Running
 =======